felimartina/aws-codepipeline-slack-integration-terraform-module/README.md

 ## Variables (aka params)

-- `CODEPIPELINE_ARN`: You must provide the arn of your CodePipeline pipeline.
 - `PIPELINE_NAME`: Name of the CodePipeline pipeline.
 This is used for the CloudWatch rule.
 - `APP_NAME`: Give the stack a friendly name.
 Name will prefix created resources (lambda, role, and policy).
 - `SLACK_WEBHOOK_URL`: Url given by slack when creating an `incoming-webhook` in your slack account.
 For details see [Slack Documentation](https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack).